Karthi736/AI-Based-Transformer-Health-Monitoring-System/Images/README.md

 # Conclusion

-The **AI-Based Predictive Transformer Health Monitoring and Preventive Protection System using Arduino UNO** provides an efficient and low-cost solution for transformer condition monitoring.
+The **AI-Based Predictive Transformer Health Monitoring and Preventive Protection System using Arduino UNO** provides a low-cost and efficient solution for transformer condition monitoring.

-The system monitors temperature and load conditions, predicts transformer health status, and provides preventive protection through automatic cooling and relay operation.
+The system continuously evaluates temperature and load conditions, predicts transformer health status, and provides preventive protection using automatic cooling and relay control.

-This project demonstrates the application of intelligent monitoring techniques in electrical power systems.
+This project demonstrates the implementation of intelligent monitoring techniques in electrical power systems.

 ---